Henry Cow: Rock in Opposition

 Henry Cow agreed to disband as a permanent group, but did not announce the fact immediately.
 They continued for another six months, creating a new set of material (recorded later to complete Western Culture) and revisited for the last time all the places that had supported them over the years.

-In March 1978 Henry Cow invited four European groups, Stormy Six (Italy), Samla Mammas Manna (Sweden), Univers Zero (Belgium) and Etron Fou Leloublan (France), to come to London and perform in a festival Henry Cow had organised called Rock in Opposition, or RIO.
+In March 1978, Henry Cow invited four European groups, Stormy Six (Italy), Samla Mammas Manna (Sweden), Univers Zero (Belgium) and Etron Fou Leloublan (France), to come to London and perform in a festival Henry Cow had organised called Rock in Opposition, or RIO.
 Throughout Europe, Henry Cow had encountered many "progressive" groups refusing to bow to the hegemony of American and British rock music.
 Instead they drew on non-American music sources, such as local folk music and 20th century "classical" or "art music", and often sang in their own languages.
 As was the case with Henry Cow, these groups struggled to survive: record companies were not interested in their music.
 Although these groups and Henry Cow were musically diverse, what they had in common was: (1) their independence and opposition to the established Rock business; and (2) a determination to pursue their own work regardless.

 After the festival, RIO was formalised as an organisation with a charter whose aim was to represent and promote its members.
 RIO thus became a collective of bands united in their opposition to the music industry and the pressures to compromise their music.

 Henry Cow's last concert was held in Milan on 25 July 1978.
 A final performance scheduled at the Annual World Youth Festival in Cuba never materialised.
 In August they returned to the Sunrise studios to complete Western Culture, after which the band officially announced their break-up in the press, stating that "… although the group as a commodity, as a name, ceases to exist the work of the group will go on …"

 Western Culture was released on Henry Cow's own Broadcast label.
-Shortly afterwards, Chris Cutler launched Recommended Records, his own independent label and non-commercial record distribution network.
+Shortly afterward, Chris Cutler launched Recommended Records, his own independent label and non-commercial record distribution network.

 Legacy

-The legacy of Henry Cow and its work continues to live on long after the band's demise.
-It was a groundbreaking group that launched the careers of many of its members, and they have kept in touch, collaborating in numerous projects over the years, including:
+The legacy of Henry Cow continues.
+Former members have collaborated in numerous projects, including: